jendrullis/ProblemBook/README.md

-  Then go to `http://192.168.33.101:9000/-/install/`, click "Apply this script now!".
-Then follow the instructions.
+  Then go to `http://192.168.33.101:9000/-/install/`, click "Apply this script now!", and follow the instructions.

   (IP address 192.168.33.101 is hardcoded in the Vagrantfile.)